dwhiffing/fury/content/nato/uk/navy/sub/body.md

 [**Trafalgar
 Class**](http://www.military-today.com/navy/trafalgar_class.htm)

-The most modern Fleet boats in the RN, this class of seven boats were based in Plymouth.
+The most modern Fleet boats in the RN, this class of seven were based in Plymouth.
 The newest, HMS Triumph was commissioned in late 1991.
-This class is extremely quiet, has excellent sonars and other sensors and is heavily armed with over 30 weapons, a mix of Tomahawk cruise missiles or torpedoes.
+This class is extremely quiet, has excellent sonars and other sensors and is heavily armed with over 30 weapons, a mix of Tomahawk cruise missiles and torpedoes.

 ![](/assets/images/nato/uk/navy/sub/image3.jpg)